salimandre/metaheuristics/README.md

 These algorithms have been tested on toy examples.

-Although some have been tried in the context of <strong>Google Challenge<\strong>.
+Although some have been tried in the context of <strong>Google Challenge</strong>.
 More details on this competition below.

 ## Brute Force Algorithm on LP with hypercube constraint